mollynemerever/Brain-Module-2-Final-Project/README.md

 This project is hosted on Heroku and can be accessed here: https://guarded-coast-75303.herokuapp.com/brain/login

 ## Project Requirements
-1. Create a fully functioning website using Rails
+1. Create a fully functioning website using Rails.
 2. Build user authentication and authorization.
 3. Build a database schema (using Postgres) with a minimum of five models.
 4. Create at least twenty methods across models.